 Laura welcomes new MSc and PhD students

-Beginning July 2015, Dr. Nimmon has been an Assistant Professor in the Department of Occupational Science and Occupational Therapy, Faculty of Medicine, UBC.
-Since this time, she has also held a concurrent appointment as a Scientist at the Centre for Health Education Scholarship (CHES), Faculty of Medicine, UBC.
+Dr. Laura Nimmon is an Assistant Professor in the Department of Occupational Science and Occupational Therapy and a Scientist at the Centre for Health Education Scholarship.

 Laura brings a perspective to the broad field of health professional education research that is shaped by her training in the fields of medicine, sociology, anthropology, and sociolinguistics.
 Her approach emphasizes how social interactions, power relations, cognition, language, and identity are always co-produced and bound to context.
 In her current program of research, she uses ethnographic methods, social network analysis, activity theory and genre theory to explore how distributed chronic disease healthcare teams enact patient-centered care within webs of power and influence.
 Laura enjoys working together with interdisciplinary research teams to solve complex sociological problems that occur in various health professions practice contexts.